Legal steroids, also known as multi-ingredient pre-workout supplements (MIPS), are over-the-counter (OTC) supplements. They’re meant to help with

 But do they actually work?
 And are they safe?

-Yes and no. Some are perfectly safe and effective.
+Yes and no. Some are perfectly effective and safe.
 But others can have deadly consequences.

-Let’s discuss how to recognize a legal steroid from an illegal one, what precautions to take if you plan to use legal steroids, and what other proven methods you can use to build muscle and strength.
+Let’s look at how to recognize a legal steroid from an illegal one, what precautions to take if you plan to use legal steroids, and what other proven methods you can use to build muscle and strength.

 “Legal steroids” is a catch-all term for muscle-building supplements that don’t fall under the category of “illegal.”

 Anabolic-androgenic steroids (AAS) are synthetic (manufactured) versions of the male sex hormone testosterone.
 These are sometimes used illegally.